 Stemming in part from a long-standing collaboration with my mentor and close colleague, the late Nobel Laureate Francis Crick, I wrote Consciousness: Confessions of a Romantic Reductionist.
 This pithy 2011 book blends science and memoir to explore topics in the science of consciousness.

-I also wrote two more technical textbooks – The Quest for Consciousness: A Neurobiological Approach (2004) and Biophysics of Computation: Information Processing in Single Neurons (1999).
+I also wrote two more technical textbooks – The Quest for Consciousness: A Neurobiological Approach back in 2004 and my first book, the quite technical Biophysics of Computation: Information Processing in Single Neurons, back in 1999.